Dividend Yield

 Cases:

-Investors looking for income may prefer Stocks with higher dividend yields, while those focused on growth may prioritize companies that rEINvest profits rather than paying dividends.
+Investors looking for income may prefer stocks with higher dividend yields, while those focused on growth may prioritize companies that reinvest profits rather than paying dividends.